-The Company's financial instruments consist of cash, amounts receivable (net of sales taxes receivable), amounts due from related parties, long-term investment, accounts payable and accrued liabilities and deposit.
+The Company's financial instruments consist of cash, amounts receivable (net of sales taxes receivable), amount due from related party, long-term investment and accounts payable and accrued liabilities.
 The long-term investment is carried at fair value.
 The fair value of the other financial instruments approximates their carrying value due to their short-term nature.